iost-official/iost.js/README.md

 rpc.blockchain.getChainInfo().then(console.log);

 // init iost sdk
-let iost = new IOST({ // will use default setting if not set
+let iost = new IOST.IOST({ // will use default setting if not set
     gasPrice: 100,
     gasLimit: 100000,
     delay:0,